 The short answer is no. No bank will allow you to open an estate account until you give them a certified copy of your letters and the employer identification number (EIN) for the estate.

 You can apply for an EIN at any time after death by completing and submitting IRS Form SS-4.
 However, it makes no sense to do this on your own before the estate is open.
 Instead, this is a good time to hire an accountant to get the EIN for you and to begin a working relationship.
-We’ve seen clients get sued, failed filing, and paying more for amended errors after the fact when taking the DIY route.
+We’ve seen clients get sued by the heirs or beneficiaries for failing to file tax returns and incurring penalties and interest.

 Once the estate is open, two simultaneous processes are going to take place.
-The executor or administrator will gather the estate’s assets and address known and potential creditors.
+First, the executor or administrator will gather the estate’s assets.
+Second, known creditors and unknown potential creditors must be addressed.
 Gathering assets is addressed immediately below.
 Creditor claims are addressed in Chapter 4.

 Gathering estate assets